');

 About New Ulm, MN

-New Ulm is a mid-sized city in Minnesota with a population of 14,066 residents.
-The median household income is $63,984 per year, which is near the national average.
-The median age in New Ulm is 40.3 years.
+New Ulm is a mid-sized city located in Minnesota with a population of 14,066 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $63,984 per year, which is 15% below the national median of $75,149.
+The median age of 40.3 years is close to the US median age of 38.9 years.

 Cost of Living in New Ulm, MN